-Parameters Description

-Value Definition of the declaration of value:

-any: any change of value violates the limit

-▶ greater: Enter of a limit

-▶ smaller: Enter of a limit

-equal: Enter of a limit

-Range Enter of an area (from to)

-Limit text Text which is displayed when at a limit violation.

-Treat each change of value as new limit violation Active: Each change in value is displayed as a limit violation.
-Delay Time period which the limit violation must last in order for the limit to be active.
+Option Description Value Definition of the declaration of value.
+Select from drop-down list: any: any change of value violates the limit value greater: Input of a limit value and a threshold value. smaller: Input of a limit value and a threshold value. equal: Input of a limit value and a threshold value.
+Range: Enter a range (from/to) and a threshold value.
+Limit value text Text which is displayed when at a limit value violation.
+Output in: dynamic text element ▶ CEL ▶ AML · Delay Time period which the limit value violation must last in order for the limit value to be active.
 Status text for counter in the mathematics driver Assignment of four possible status numbers for a counter (mathdr32.chm::/23818.htm) in the mathematics driver.
 For this the variable must have a reaction matrix.
+Treat each change of value as new limit violation Active: Each value change in the range of an engineered condition is displayed as separate violation (CEL, AML,).